 If you’d like to read more of Kaneko’s poetry, an illustrated book of Kaneko’s poetry was released in 2016 with English translations.
 It’s called Are You an Echo?: The Lost Poetry of Misuzu Kaneko.
 You can read more about the book here.

 This article was posted on Monday, April 3rd, 2017 at 6:06 pm and is filed under Countries & Cultures, Japan, Japanese, Japanese Poems, Languages, Mama Lisa, Poetry.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply